Fairness in Ranking: A Survey: Score-based Ranking

 \spara{Insights} This work focuses on pre-existing bias that exhibits itself through differences in expected scores between groups of candidates.
 Diversity constraints, and the mechanism used to enact them, aims to equalize outcomes across groups, and so this method clearly links to the WAE worldview.

-The core idea in this work is that effort, as represented by scores, should be seen as relative: scores are estimated per group, and individuals from a particular group are evaluated against that group's score threshold.
-This places the method firmly within the luck-egalitarian EOP camp.
+The core idea in this work is that effort, as represented by scores, should be seen as relative: scores are estimated per group, and individuals from a particular group are evaluated against that group's score threshold. \revv{Thus, under the assumption that the goal of the fainess intervention is to equalize opportunities over a lifetime, this method is consistent with luck-egalitarian \eop.} Figure~\ref{fig:mind:diversek} and Table~\ref{tbl:method-summary_score} summarize our analysis.